 c) The committee shall consist of one member from each of the seven areas in the College of Music.
 Each coordinator will appoint a member from his or her area.
 The Dean selects the chair of the committee from among the seven appointed members.

 a) Members of the following committees will be determined collectively by the deans and area coordinators: the Housewright Scholars Committee, the Allocation Committee, the Technology Committee, and the Scholarship Committee.

-b) All other committees (Library, Opera Advisory, Chamber Music, Recital Policies, Special Events, International Programs, Alumni Relations, Honors and Citations, Music Theatre, Memorials and Courtesies) shall be appointed by the Dean.
+b) All other committees (Library, Opera Advisory, Chamber Music, Recital Policies, Special Events, International Programs, Alumni Relations, Honors and Citations, Music Theatre) shall be appointed by the Dean.

 c) Search Committees are established by the Dean to assist in the recruitment and screening of applicants for continuing faculty positions.